top of page

 Directions:

-Pour the syrup into a glass jar through a mesh strainer to remove the mint leaves.
+3. Strain the simple syrup to remove the mint leaves.

-Store in the fridge in a glass mason jar or bottle until you’re ready to use.
+4. Funnel the simple syrup into a glass mason jar or bottle and store it in the fridge until you’re ready to make some drinks.

 Sources: